-A medium-term hydrogen facility onsite, whice will convert excess offshore wind energy to hydrogen for storage and other uses

-Construction of the synchronous compensator commenced in 2021, with commercial operation planned in October 2022.
+assembly of the wind turbines before floating least two phases totalling 1,400 MW, with the 4) A medium-term hydrogen facility onsite, which will convert excess offshore wind energy to hydrogen for storage and other uses provide energy security to the grid commenced in 2021, with commercial operation planned in October 2022.
 When complete, this compensator will be the first in the country and will incorporate the world's largest flywheel used for grid stability purposes.
 This will promote the connection of greater volumes of renewable energy on to the electricity system.

 Work on the onshore hub is also progressing well.
 When completed, Moneypoint will become a centre for the construction and assembly of floating wind turbines.
-A deep-water port already exists at the site, making it an ideal staging ground for the construction of offshore wind farms.
+A deep-water port already exists at the site, making it an ideal staging ground for the construction of offshore wind